 Are you growing tired of the myriad of rehashed horror ideas released by Hollywood’s elite?
 Do staple American horror franchises no longer send shivers down your spine?
 Yeah, I get it.
-You probably feel like you’ve seen everything a dozen times over and it’s time for a change.
+It might be time that you check out the best Asian horror movies instead, then.

 If you’ve yet to look to the East for your horror fix, then you’re missing out.
 Sure, we’ve grown accustomed to the long-haired ghosts of Asian fright flicks, but there is so much across the Pacific waiting to horrify you.